 Don’t brush straight after sugary treats – including drinks such as fizzy drinks or fruit juice.
-This is because sugar softens the enamel – so if you brush straight away, you can erode it away.
+The acid created as a result of eating sugar softens the enamel.
 Wait half an hour and then brush.

-Encourage them to spit out excess toothpaste, but not to rinse with lots of water.
+Encourage them to spit out excess toothpaste, but not to rinse.
 Rinsing with water after tooth brushing will wash away the fluoride and make it less effective.

 Supervise tooth brushing – or do it yourself – until your child is at least seven years old, even older if necessary.